-- for a SMS-MO.
-Dependent on national requirements, delivery shall occur either when the 3G SGSN receives the SMS from the target MS or when the 3G SGSN receives notification that the SMS-Centre successfully received the SMS; - for a SMS-MT.
-Dependent on national requirements, delivery shall occur either when the 3G SGSN receives the SMS from the SMS-Centre or when the 3G SGSN receives notification that the target MS successfully received the SMS.
+- for a MO-SMS.
+Dependent on national requirements, delivery shall occur in the following cases: - when the 3G SGSN receives the SMS from the target MS, or when the 3G SGSN detects that an SMS is to the Non-Local ID target. - when the 3G SGSN receives notification that the SMS-Centre successfully received the SMS that was originated from the target MS, or sent to the Non-Local ID target; - for a MT-SMS.
+Dependent on national requirements, delivery shall occur in the following cases: - when the 3G SGSN receives the SMS from the SMS-Centre when the SMS was originated from a Non-Local ID target, or will have to be sent to a target MS. - when the 3G SGSN receives notification that recipient MS has received the SMS successfully.
+The recipient MS is the target MS when the SMS is sent to the target.
+The recipient MS may not be the target when the SMS was originating from a Non-Local ID target.